 Please note that units will be assigned seats in the dining hall based on the number of "full week" adults.
-(For example: Unit checks in at camp with 10 Scouts.
-Unit qualifies for two no charge adults based on youth attendance and pays the \$125 adult fee for an additional two adults.
-Unit is assigned seats in the dining hall for 10 Scouts and four adults, total 14.)
-For any meal that unit attendance exceeds the number of seats assigned to the unit, extra participants' meals must be paid for separately and additional people should plan to be seated at a "guest" table.
+(For example: A unit checks in at camp with 10 Scouts.
+The unit qualifies for two no charge adults based on youth attendance and pays the \$150 adult fee for an additional two adults.
+The unit is assigned seats in the dining hall for 10 Scouts and four adults, total 14.)
+For any meal that unit attendance exceeds the number of seats assigned to the unit, extra participants' meals must be paid for separately and additional people should plan to be seated at a "quest" table.

 If a unit anticipates three or more additional people for any meal, the specific meal and number of "guests" needs to be provided at Sunday check-in or, in the case of Sunday or Monday meals, no later than noon the preceding Friday.
-(Please see section on visitor/guest meals, page 19.)
+(Please see section on visitor/quest meals, page 18.)